99 Crazy Easy Genius Ways to Save Money In 2021

 1. Use Every Last Drop

-Every product in our home gets used until it is completely finished.
+Every product in our home gets used until it is completely finished is one of our favorite ways to save money.
 Whether that be dish soap, laundry detergent, tooth paste, cleaning products, condiments, ingredients.
 We use it all.
 Every single time.

 Adding a small amount of water and giving a good shake to your shampoo, laundry detergent and cleaning products will help you get every tiny bit out.